 What Everyone in Canada Should Know About the CMHC

 The CMHC or Canadian Mortgage and Housing Corporation is an integral part of the housing market in Canada.
 If you plan to buy a home in Canada in the foreseeable future, we recommend that you become familiar with what the CMHC can do for you.
-Many of its programs, such as the first-time home buyer incentive program, mortgage stress test, and CMHC mortgage insurance may affect your home-buying decision.
-Even renters as well as homeowners renovating their property may find CMHC programs useful.
+Many of its programs, such as the first-time homebuyer incentive program, mortgage stress test, and CMHC mortgage insurance may affect your home-buying decision.
+The CMHC is also constantly adapting to new regulatory and economic environments.
+For example, in response to the COVID-19 pandemic, the CMHC has launched new initiatives to help Canadians including a mortgage deferral program.
+It is critical to stay updated with the CMHC’s actions in order to understand the direction of the real estate market.
+Even renters and homeowners renovating their property may find CMHC programs useful.

 What is the CMHC and what does it do?